fenggroup/allanlab/_pages/home.md

 <div style="font-size:17px;">
 <p>
-To this end, we use a variety of research methodologies including **observational studies**,
+To this end, we use a variety of research methods including **observational studies**,
 **laboratory experiments**,
 **causal inference**,